Before starting the discussion would like to ask a simple question. Would Hindus be allowed to visit Mecca Madina?

 Hindus temple are not park or a garden or a Visiting place where everyone can come for sightseeing.

 Moreover, non-Hindus followers have different cultures, different Traditions, and have a diet that is not acceptable to Hindus.

-The cow is being considered as the holy animal in Hinduism is, therefore, worship by Hindus.
+The cow is being considered as the holy animal in Hinduism is, therefore, worshiped by Hindus.
 But on the other hand for non-Hindus, there is no such rule and they can feed on it.